 How much does private healthcare cost in Spain for tourists?

 If you’re travelling in Spain without health insurance, you’ll need to pay out of pocket for any private medical services.
-Costs vary depending on the location and clinic, but in general, private healthcare in Spain is affordable compared to many other countries — especially for short-term or one-off visits.
+Costs vary depending on the location and clinic, but in general, private healthcare in Spain is affordable compared with many other countries — especially for short-term or one-off visits.

 How pharmacies work in Spain